-Chewing and biting the claws is quite normal behaviour in some cats.
-Many cats do this as a part of their grooming routine, chewing the claw to remove the loose outer sheath.
+Chewing and biting the claws is completely normal behaviour in many cats, it is a part of their grooming routine, chewing the claw to remove the loose outer sheath.

 In some cases, the cat can develop behavioural issues that can manifest by chewing the claws.
 This is similar to nail biting in humans.
 With such behaviours, it’s always a fine line between what’s normal and what is excessive.
 Any compulsive behaviour acts as a self-soothing mechanism when your cat is feeling stressed, bored, lonely.
 It can take on many different forms including over-grooming, hair pulling, wool sucking and pica (both seen more often in Siamese than other breeds).

 So, there are three possible reasons your cat is chewing his claws:

 There are a number of claw disorders which can affect cats including ringworm, infection, pemphigus and brittle and thickening of the claws in older cats.
 If in any doubt, have your veterinarian check your cat to rule out a medical cause.

 Addressing the cause of this behaviour is important if you are going to solve it.
 I guess you need to decide if it should be stopped.
 Is this the only behaviour your cat is exhibiting?
 Is he actually causing damage to the claws from excessive nail biting?
 If he is self-harming, then this will need to be treated.
 If he is having a chew, but it is causing him no problems, then it may be recommended that you just leave him be.